 - Cross-connects with math, chemistry, physical science, computer science, and allied arts

 - Increases STEM literacy in either after-school or in-school settings

 Creating artistic flower pots that electronically water themselves every twenty-four hours is a blast with RoboPots.
 Now, Gizmo Garden has documented the RoboPots curriculum with videos and a step-by-step guide to enable libraries, schools, and after-school leaders to join the fun.
-The documentation includes lots of options, to help leaders tailor the program either to younger students in a casual program or to older students in a more rigorous academic setting.
-Due to our Maine focus, teachers, librarians, and after-school leaders in Maine can email us to be notified when applications for free parts kits and stipends become available in early 2018.
+The documentation includes lots of options for tailoring the program either to younger students in a casual program or to older students in a more rigorous academic setting.
+Free parts kits are available now to librarians, teachers, and after-school leaders in Maine.

 Experience to Date

 When RoboPots made its debut at Skidompha Library, it proved to be:

 - Popular - Registration for the first session filled up so fast that a second session was added, and it filled up, too.